Yemen

 Notes

 Production Sharing Contract ("PSC") based fiscal regime.
-The Yemen Oil Company (YOC) has the right to take a carried equity interest of between 5% and 25% upon a commercial discovery.
-Royalty and production sharing splits, are determined by production rates.
-Cost recovery ceilings are variable and a range of bonuses, rentals and fees are payable.
+The Yemen Oil Company ("YOC") has the right to take a carried equity interest of between 5% and 25% upon a commercial discovery.
+Production rates determine royalty and production-sharing splits.
+Cost recovery ceilings are variable, and a range of bonuses, rentals, and fees are payable.

 Investment &